Analyzing the Toffoli gate in disordered circuit QED: Abstract

 \section{Abstract}

-We study the effects of imperfections on the fidelity of the Toffoli gate recently realized in a circuit~QED setup.
-The noise is introduced to the interqubits interactions hence the couplings no longer remain constant but belong to the interval $[1-\delta,1+\delta]J$, where $J$ is the average coupling constant and parameter $\delta$ quantifies the noise level.
-We consider both static and dynamical imperfections.
-We also obtain a more robust gate by solving the quantum optimization problem with a modified objective functional including an interval of coupling values rather than a single ideal value.
+We study the effects of imperfections on the fidelity of the Toffoli gate recently realized in a circuit~QED setup using quantum control methods.
+The noise is introduced in the interqubits interactions.
+The coupling constants are no longer fixed; instead, they fluctuate around average values obeying some given probability density functions characterizing the dynamical-imperfection case.
+We also consider the static-imperfection case in which the values of the coupling constants are not exactly known.
+We obtain a more robust gate by modifying the quantum optimization problem using a weighted average of the fidelity over an interval of coupling values as the objective functional.